jake-does-dev/fedora-kde-setup/README.md

 - the GUI: https://github.com/geoffreybennett/alsa-scarlett-gui/releases
 - the latest firmware: https://github.com/geoffreybennett/scarlett2-firmware/releases

-For my condenser microphone (AT2020), 48V power is required for the microphone to work - ensure this is enabled
+For my condenser microphone (AT2020), 48V power is required for the microphone to work - ensure this is enabled (press the button).

 ### EasyEffects